istio/istio/vagrant-kubernetes-istio/RunTestOnHost/README.md

 ```bash
 sudo -E env "PATH=$PATH" dlv attach <pid of pilot-discovery>
 ```
-You can also run test on host machine and use Delve to debug, and the process is the same.
 For more information, please check [Debug an Istio container with Delve](https://github.com/istio/istio/wiki/Dev-Guide#debug-an-istio-container-with-delve)

 # Cleanup